smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOVpnKeywords-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy allows you to set one or more keywords used to recognize VPN connections.
-To add multiple keywords, separate them with commas.
+Specifies one or more keywords used to recognize VPN connections.
+To add multiple keywords, separate each by a comma.
 <!-- DOVpnKeywords-Description-End -->

 <!-- DOVpnKeywords-Editable-Begin -->